PierreGode/Bjorn/CONTRIBUTING.md

-# 🤝 Contributing to Bjorn
+# 🤝 Contributing to ragnar

-We welcome contributions to Bjorn!
+We welcome contributions to ragnar!
 To make sure the process goes smoothly, please follow these guidelines:

 ## 📋 Code of Conduct